nikholasborges/japanese-image-to-text-webapp/README.md

 - **Deploy to Docker Hub:** On pushes to the `main` branch, build and push the Docker image to Docker Hub using secrets for Docker credentials.

 The workflow ensures code quality, runs tests, and deploys the image automatically.

+### Future Goals

+As the tool continues to evolve, Here's some of the future goals that's planned to be achieved in this project:

+- **Enhanced OCR Options:** integrate more OCR options to improve Japanese text detection, ensuring even greater accuracy and versatility.
+- **Improved Vertical Text Accuracy:** better train the Japanese-vert data, we aim to significantly enhance the accuracy of vertical text recognition.
+- **Login Sessions:** work on adding a login session feature to keep your recently extracted texts and images in history, making it easier to track and revisit your work.
+- **Character Cherry-Picking:** A new feature to allow users to cherry-pick specific characters from the extracted text, enabling quick and efficient lookups in dictionaries.